nmarus/docker-swarm-ansible/README.md

 ## Semi Production Setup

 If deploying this public cloud, or are looking for a more robust infrastruture, you will probably want to increase the total number of nodes, make use of a load balancer, and implement SSL.
 This is not a complete guide on how to do this, but offers some initial recommendation in where to start.
-When referncing Public Cloud below, this will imply Amazon Web Services, however, this can also be applied to a hybrid (on premise data center) or other cloud provider with minor changes.
+When referencing Public Cloud below, this will imply Amazon Web Services, however, this can also be applied to a hybrid (on premise data center) or other cloud provider with minor changes.

 **Ansible Modifications**

 When deploying this to public cloud and/or in an environment with DNS, you will want to switch out the inventory from using ip address to using host names.
-Additionally, you will probaly want to not use a username / password method of connecting over SSH and should rather use SSH keys.
+Additionally, you will probably want to not use a username / password method of connecting over SSH and should rather use SSH keys.

 For the DNS name modifications, change the entries in the hosts file to use those names.
 These names MUST also be resolvable from each host internally.
 For example if you can access hosts at myhost1.mycorp.net, myhost2.mycorp.net, etc. Each of those hosts internally should also be able to access the other hosts by the same DNS name.